 For suppling incorrect, incomplete, or misleading information to authorities in response to a request: €5 million, or 1% of total worldwide annual turnover for the preceding financial year, whichever higher.

-When will this Act apply?
+When will the EU Cyber Resilience Act apply?

-Once published, the new regulation will enter into force twenty days after publication, which will be 10 December 2024, and generally apply 36 months after entry into force, on 11 December 2027.
+The main obligations apply 36 months after entry into force, on 11 December 2027.
 However, manufacturers should be aware that reporting obligations will apply earlier, from 11 September 2026, regardless of when the product has been placed on the market.

 For more information, visit us at Governance & Compliance, or Contact Us for a consultation.